Michelle Pfeiffer Now: Her Inconvenient Choice To Pursue Her Passion

 Michelle shares that since she was little, she had always known that she wanted to be an actress.
 In high school, she took theater so that she could avoid taking an English course, which Michelle says she was terrible at.
 At the time, the kids in the theater department were known as the “strange kids on campus,” but the future Catwoman felt right at home that she never felt like an outcast at all.

-That time though, Michelle never really thought to pursue acting.
-First she went to court reporting school, and then succumbed to the workforce and joined Vons supermarket as a checker.
+That time, though, Michelle never really thought to pursue acting.
+First, she went to court reporting school, and then succumbed to the workforce and joined Vons supermarket as a checker.

 “I got kind of frustrated there.
 I remember distinctly standing in the check stand in a fit of desperation and wanting to tell one of these customers where they could shove this cantaloupe.
 I thought to myself, ‘What do you want to do with the rest of your life?’
 And it was acting,” Michelle recounts.